Accounting Setup for HOAs

 The Importance of HOA Accounting: “To make a great plan, it is important to have all the information possible.
 Reliable, consistent, and transparent financial statements not only help the HOA board of directors make well-informed decisions.
 It also supports community health by allowing all community residents and stakeholders to be a part of the team “– from article on clarksimsonmiller.com

 In order to meet member expectations and all legal business requirements, an HOA board must set up its HOA accounting method to ensure accurate financial reporting for the association’s financial activities.
 The same process is undertaken in any real estate accounting or property management accounting system.

-The HOA board is responsible for protecting the HOA’s assets, manage finances properly, meet obligations such as having funds ready for materials, labor, repairs, and construction projects, and to collect revenues and keep the association in good financial condition.
+The HOA board is responsible for protecting the HOA’s assets, managing finances properly, meeting obligations such as having funds ready for materials, labor, repairs, and construction projects, and collecting revenues all to keep the association in good financial condition.

 The HOA board should use accepted HOA accounting best practices to ensure the association’s finances are done properly to maximize financial insights and avoid trouble.

 Of course, if HOA accounting management isn’t set up properly, poor accounting decisions and poor bookkeeping practices may result in financial losses, poor decisions, fines, firings, and even law suits from homeowners.
 Bad financial management can mean the board can no longer operate, thus the HOA may have to be dissolved.

 It’s expected that a board will have its HOA accounting system set up according to Generally Accepted Accounting Principles (GAAP) and is operated professionally.
 Those rules are unique to different states and countries.
 Most HOA board members and managers may not be accounting experts to the degree necessary which is why a CPA is hired to review it.
 That CPA can audit, review and advise on the ideal accounting practices and resolve important issues that occur.